Home » Transmission Projects

 Current transmission projects:

-Construction is scheduled to start in fall of 2024 and be complete winter of 2025.
+Construction is scheduled to begin in October 2025 and be completed in December 2025.